Child Custody Agreements and Parenting Plan

 Divorce Act Changes Regarding Child Custody in Canada

-As noted, many jurisdictions are changing polarizing terms used in family law.
-Canada made this change on March 1, 2021, by updating two terms in the federal Divorce Act.
-They now use ‘decision-making responsibility’ instead of ‘custody’ and ‘contact and parenting time’ in place of ‘parenting time’ and ‘access’.
-Serious parental issues, such as mental illness, can also influence these decisions, potentially leading to one parent being granted sole custody.
+As noted, the polarizing terms of ‘access’ and ‘custody’ have been changed in family law.
+Federally, Canada made this change on March 1, 2021, by updating two terms in the federal Divorce Act.
+They now use ‘decision-making responsibility’ instead of ‘custody’ and ‘parenting time’ in place of ‘access’.

 Decision-Making Responsibility